zth/rescript-js/README.md

 **This is not officially published yet, and is in private testing.**

-The new standard library for ReScript.
-Based on `rescript-js`, with a few additions taken from `Belt`, and a few tweaks.
+The new ReScript standard library.
+Intended to be familiar for JavaScript developers, easy to use, and be rich enough that you don't need to reach for anything else for typical ReScript development.

-This standard library is intended to be familiar for JS developers, easy to use, be rich enough that you don't need to reach for anything else for typical ReScript development.
+It ships as a separate package initially, so you can start migrating to it at your convenience.
+Eventually it'll make its way into the compiler (likely in ReScript `v11`).
+And, long term it will replace the current `Js` namespace.

-It will start its life as a separate package, but will eventually make its way into the compiler.
+Ultimately, this + `Belt` is what'll be available for ReScript developers out of the box.
+Read more about the plan in [this forum post]().

 ## Acknowledgements